turboapps/docs/deploying/to_turbo_server/f-advanced_topics.md

 #### Turbo JavaScript API

-When publishing applications to external sites, Turbo provides a JavaScript API to enable control over the Turbo Plugin installation, launching applications and deploying applications to the desktop.
+When publishing applications to external sites, Turbo provides a JavaScript API to enable control over the Turbo Client installation, launching applications and deploying applications to the desktop.
 The following table lists and describes the method calls available in the JavaScript API.

 <table>
       <tr>